Joyesh-Santra/100-Days-of-Learning-Self/Day_6/Learn.md

 ---
 The Normal flow of button are inline as they are next to each other

-The Normal flow of paragraph is block as they are in another line.
+The Normal flow of paragraph is block as they are in another line.x